-Account-Based Marketing is not the newest trend in B2B lead generation strategies on the market.
+Account-Based Marketing is not the newest B2B lead generation strategy on the market.
 However, today, only a few businesses leverage the strengths of this approach in their B2B digital marketing and sales efforts.

 So, what is it all about?

-ABM is an alternative lead gen strategy which focuses your B2B business resources on a very specifically defined group of targets within a market and uses a more personalized approach designed to resonate with each individual account.
+ABM is an alternative lead generation strategy that focuses your B2B business resources on a very specifically defined group of targets within a market and uses a more personalized approach designed to resonate with each individual account.

 In other words, it’s all about flipping the traditional sales funnel upside down.
 Instead of spreading your nets far and wide and ending up with a few.
 You start with those very specific few accounts and leverage their success to influence a wider audience.
 Hence the name – Account-based marketing.

-The strategy follows the idea that gaining more leads doesn’t necessarily mean more conversions and higher ROI.
-Instead, it highlights concentrating the majority of your resources on cleary defined highest-quality leads, fostering your relationship with them and turning them into brand ambassadors.
+The strategy follows the idea that gaining more leads doesn’t necessarily mean a higher conversion rate and ROI.
+Instead, it highlights concentrating the majority of your resources on clearly defined high-quality leads, fostering your relationship with them and turning them into brand ambassadors.